 GN'R Chronicles Part I - "Guns N' Roses - They're Going Nowhere"

-After having spent the past week attending multiple Guns N' Roses concerts, something I never thought I'd do again, it going me thinking about my own history with the band.
+After having spent the past week attending multiple Guns N' Roses concerts, something I never thought I'd do again, it got me thinking about my own history with the band.
 Appetite for Destruction came out when I was 13, so the entirety of my teenaged years were spent completely fixated on GN'R. I got to thinking how different it was to be a fan of a rock band in the pre-Internet age.

 Here's the first of what may be many musings about the mighty GN'FN'R as experienced by a teenaged girl in suburbia.